 The Company recognizes transfers between levels of the fair value hierarchy at the end of the reporting year during which the change has occurred.
-During the year ended 31 December 2020, there were no movements between the levels.
+During the year ended 31 December 2021, there were no movements between the levels.

-As at 31 December 2020 and 31 December 2019, the fair values of the Company's financial instruments are estimated to approximate their carrying values.
+As at 31 December 2021 and 31 December 2020, the fair value of the Company's financial instruments are estimated to approximate their carrying values.